 Spiritual Care in the Community:

 The Spiritual Care Department supports our organization's community efforts by serving as liaison to religious congregations in the community.
 An example is notification of a patients clergy that the patient has been admitted if the patient gives permission to do so and by the facilitation of the patients pastors ministry.
 Another example is the provision of educational programming to the staff and members of religious congregation.
 The Spiritual Care Department also is responsible for a community-based educational center accredited by the USCCB offering Clinical Pastoral Education (CPE) and training to professionals and paraprofessionals providing ministry in the community as well as in the medical institutions.

 Healing Through Grief Series:

 Spiritual Care offers a series to assist those coping with loss and grief.
 The program meets on alternate Monday evenings.
-View this program on our Classes and Events schedule.
+View the program schedule of topics.